jpluscplusm/blog.jpluscplusm.com/_posts/old/2011-08-18-aws-iam-rules-to-allow-users-to-manage-their-own-credentials.md

 ---
 category: outdated-blog-posts
-title: "AWS IAM Rules To Allow Users To Manage Their Own Credentials"
+title: "AWS IAM rules to allow users to manage their own credentials"
 ---

-# AWS IAM Rules To Allow Users To Manage Their Own Credentials

 Amazon's [Identity and Access Management](http://aws.amazon.com/iam/) (IAM) not only has a funky acronym relating to what it achieves, it's